InQuest/sandboxapi/README.rst

 Constructor signature::

-    FalconAPI(key, secret, url='https://www.reverse.it', env=100)
+    FalconAPI(key, url='https://www.reverse.it/api/v2', env=100)

 Example::

-    FalconAPI('mykey', 'mysecret')
+    FalconAPI('mykey')

+This class only supports version 2.0+ of the Falcon API, which is available in version 8.0.0+ of the Falcon Sandbox.

-There is an `official Falcon library`_ with much more functionality, that only supports Python 3.4+.
+There is an `official Falcon library`_ with much more functionality, that supports the current and older versions of the Falcon API.
+Note that the official library only supports Python 3.4+.

 Notes